alephmembeth/alephmembeth.github.io/index.md

-I am **Zhiping Wang**, currently a Master of Science student at the [University of Basel](https://www.unibas.ch/en), Switzerland, enrolled in the *Physics of Life* program at the [Biozentrum](https://www.biozentrum.unibas.ch).
-My current research is based in **Knut Drescher's lab**, where I am working on improving a fluorescence screening robot for biofilm imaging.
+I am **Zhiping Wang**, currently a Master of Science student at the [University of Basel](https://www.unibas.ch/en), Switzerland, enrolled in the **Physics of Life** program at the [Biozentrum](https://www.biozentrum.unibas.ch).
+My current research is based in Knut Drescher's lab, where I am working on improving a fluorescence screening robot for biofilm imaging.
 This project aims to enhance high-throughput fluorescence microscopy for biofilm studies by improving the system's efficiency and precision.

 Previously, I worked on *Optimization of Cryo-EM Image Reconstruction* in the labs of [Prof. Dr. Ben Engel](https://www.biozentrum.unibas.ch/about/administration/administration-a-z/overview/unit/research-group-ben-engel) and [Prof. Dr. Ivan Dokmanić](https://sada.dmi.unibas.ch/en/people/head-of-sada/ivan-dokmanic), under the joint supervision of Dr. Ricardo Diogo Righetto and Dr. Valentin Debarn.
 This project leveraged computational imaging techniques for structural biology applications.